jafudi/flexpair-website/index.md

   <dd>flexibly scalable and reproducible shared desktop and communication infrastrucure, privacy-friendly and multi-cloud enabled</dd>
 </dl>

-Take a free look at our [demo environment here](http://demo.flexpair.com){: .btn .btn-green  :target="_blank"}.
+Take a free look at our [demo environment here](http://demo.flexpair.com){:target="_blank"}.
 Or read more about the technical features below.

 ![](architecture.png)